-Both the Sierra Nevada Regional Profile and Sierra Nevada Regional Resource Kit leverage the Pillars of Resilience Framework, which was first developed for the Tahoe-Central Sierra Initiative through a collaborative process with stakeholders.
+The Regional Profile and RRK leverage the Pillars of Resilience Framework, which was first developed for the Tahoe-Central Sierra Initiative through a collaborative process with stakeholders.
+The

 Figure 1.
 Boundaries of the four state regions, as delineated by the Task Force, and the boundaries of the seven subregions within the Sierra Nevada region shown in green, as delineated by the Sierra Nevada Conservancy.